-This discussion represents a guide outlining steps to ensure that a living trust functions as intended.
+This article describes steps to get a living trust in California.
 In some instances, these steps should not be taken, as we have specified below.
-Since this is merely a guide, an estate planning attorney should be consulted for a proper analysis of the funding of a living trust.
-Some of the more common assets which attorneys confront when addressing funding issues appear below.
+Since this is merely a guide.
+We can assist you in properly analyzing the funding of an irrevocable living trust.
+Some common assets which attorneys confront when addressing funding issues appear below.

-Adverse tax consequences could result from the transfer of certain assets into a trust, such as IRA’s and retirement plans.
-It is therefore strongly recommended that any such retirement funds or benefits never be transferred into the trust or retitled in the name of the trust.
+Adverse tax consequences could result from transferring certain assets into a trust.
+This includes IRA’s and retirement plans.
+It is recommended that retirement funds never be transferred into the trust.
+Neither should they be retitled in the name of the trust.

-A very common recommendation for retirement accounts is for the spouse to be named as the primary beneficiary.
-With second marriages, sometimes a spouse will want to provide for their children of a prior marriage and instead list the children as the primary beneficiary.
-If you are single, you may designate either your trust or your children or others directly as beneficiary.
+One recommendation is for the spouse to be named as the primary beneficiary.
+With second marriages, sometimes you will provide for children of a prior marriage.
+In this case, list the children as the primary beneficiary.
+If you are single, you may designate either your trust or your children as a beneficiary.

 It will help if you exercise caution in filling out the change of beneficiary form.
-Some institutions include a change of ownership section on the same form, and a change in ownership of a retirement account is the last thing you want to do.
+Some institutions include a change of ownership section on the same document.
+A change in ownership of a retirement account is the last thing you want to do.
 Nor are you transferring or retitling the retirement account(s) in the name of the trust.
-You are merely effecting a change of the beneficiary for the retirement account, as described above.
+You are merely effecting a change of the beneficiary for the retirement account.

-As to life insurance policies, anyone can be named as beneficiary, and that will avoid probate of the life insurance proceeds even in the absence of a living trust.
-A living trust does allow much greater flexibility and management over life insurance proceeds.
-For that reason, it can be prudent for a revocable living trust to be named as the beneficiary of a life insurance policy.
-The trust affords extensive protections to any asset that passes through it, including life insurance.
-As with any asset, there are always potential tax issues, and an experienced estate planning attorney would be an excellent resource.
+On life insurance policies, anyone can be named as a beneficiary.
+This will avoid probate of the life insurance proceeds even in the absence of a living trust.
+A living trust allows much greater flexibility and management over life insurance proceeds.
+It can be prudent for a revocable living trust to be named the beneficiary of a life insurance policy.
+The trust affords extensive protections to any asset that passes through it.
+This includes life insurance.
+As with any asset, there are always potential tax issues.
+An experienced estate planning attorney would be an excellent resource.
 I help if you exercise caution in filling out the change of beneficiary form.
 Some institutions include a change of ownership section on the same document.
 A change in ownership of a retirement account is the last thing you want to do.
 Nor are you transferring or retitling the retirement account(s) in the name of the trust.
 You are merely effecting a change of the beneficiary for the retirement account.

-Usually, the annuitant/owner’s spouse is designated as the beneficiary on a tax-deferred annuity contract, with children named as secondary beneficiaries.
-If a non-married person owns the annuity, it is best to have natural persons named as beneficiaries.
+Usually, the owner’s spouse is designated as the beneficiary of your annuity.
+The children are named as secondary beneficiaries.
+If unmarried people own annuities, have natural persons named as beneficiaries.
 The trust should never be the owner of an annuity contract.
-The general guiding rule is for only natural persons to be named as beneficiaries under an annuity contract.
-Otherwise, drastic tax consequences could result, and favorable distribution options (such as the use of a beneficiaries’ life expectancy to stretch out the period for deferral of any taxes) can be lost.
-A knowledgeable estate planning attorney would be an excellent resource for advice regarding how to best handle annuities with living trusts and estate planning.
+The rule is for only natural persons to be named as beneficiaries under an annuity contract.
+Otherwise, drastic tax consequences could result and favorable distribution options.
+This includes the use of a life expectancy to stretch the deferral period for taxes.
+A knowledgeable estate planning attorney would be an excellent resource for advice.
+They can help to best handle annuities with living trusts and estate planning.

 Almost all estate planning law firms will prepare and record any trust transfer deed(s).
 This includes your home and other real property which you own in any state within the United States.
-A California living trust can hold title to any real property located anywhere in the United States.
-Call your insurance agent who handles your homeowner’s insurance and ask if they need to have your policy reflect that the home is now in your revocable living trust.
+A California living trust can hold title to any real property.
+Call your insurance agent who handles your homeowner’s insurance.
+Ask if they need to have your policy reflect that the home is now in your revocable living trust.
 It would also be prudent to notify your title company that your property is now in a living trust.

-As for vehicles, boats, and trailers, California law is favorable to you in this regard, and there is no need to go to the DMV and re-title any such assets.
-Except in the rare case of an extremely valuable vehicle or expensive car collection, you can leave the title in your name for any cars, boats, and trailers.
+As for vehicles, boats, and trailers, California law is favorable to you in this regard.
+There is no need to go to the DMV and retitle any such assets.
+There is an exception in the rare case of an expensive car collection.
+You can leave the title in your name for any cars, boats, and trailers.
 Any future vehicle purchases should be in your name.